-Heating and air conditioning systems have the one task to keep us warm in winter and cool in summer.
+Heating and air conditioning systems have two tasks: keep us warm in winter and cool in summer.
+And geothermal offers 2 distinct advantages: free thermal energy from the earth and dramatically improved environmental impact.

 Watch the Water Furnace video on our Home Page